-Exercycles, Spin bikes and Recumbents (seated bikes with back support) have always been a popular way to get fit, whatever your goal may be.
+Exercycles, exercise bikes, Spin bikes and Recumbents (seated bikes with back support) have always been one of the most popular ways to exercise and get fit.

 - Low impact exercise, which is gentle on knees, hips, back and joints.